kyren/piccolo/README.md

 *(`piccolo` makes no attempt yet to guard against side channel attacks like spectre, so even if the VM is memory safe, running untrusted scripts may carry additional risk.
-With no JIT or callback API to accurately measure time, this might be practically impossible anwyay.)*.
+With no JIT or callback API to accurately measure time, this might be practically impossible anwyay.)*

 ## A unique system for Rust <-> GC interaction